Code-Institute-Submissions/dilner1-House_of_Tea_DecResub/TESTING.md

 **Media Files**

-When switching the debug feature off the static files would be loaded but any images could not.
-This was an issue with the format I was writing the image files with.
-For the images used in the home page these were not attached to a model object, so the url was taken directly from S3.
+Issue: When switching the debug feature off any images could not be viewed.

+Action: Initially it was believed this was due to the media and static files being set up incorrectly with S3.
+As the static files would load correctly it was discovered to be a formatting issue instead.
+For the images used in the home page these were not in the database, so the url was taken directly from S3.
 For the remaining images these could be found in the database, the issue was the formatting as {{ product.image.url }}, changing this to {{ product.image_url }} solved the issue.

 **Aggregate alias in checkout**

-**Decimal Issue**
+Issue: When proceeding to the checkout the error Complex aggregates require an alias, so the checkout would not submit.

+Action: In the save function self.product did not have a price, correcting this to self.product.price solved the error.

 ### Unfixed Bugs